 - Not in the military

-- Read our full Haven Life review
+LEARN MORE: Read our full Haven Life review

 Banner Life: Best for Smokers

 TO LEARN MORE: Read our full Banner Life review

 MetLife: Best for Permanent Life Options

 There’s also a survivorship life insurance policy, which covers more than one life.
-Whatever you’re looking for, they’re therefore likely to offer an option perfect for you.
+Whatever you’re looking for, MetLife probably has it.

 AIG: Best for Diabetics